Why study Aquaculture at Dal?

 Completing studies in Aquaculture at the Dalhousie Faculty of Agriculture blends classroom, laboratory, project and field work.
 Students will develop strengths and gain knowledge in three main areas: aquaculture, aquatic science and hands-on experience.

 First year students will begin with courses that form the foundation of the BSc (Agriculture), while taking specialized aquaculture-focused courses in upper years.
-In fourth year, students have the opportunity to design and implement their own research project.
+Fourth year honours students have the opportunity to design and implement their own research project.
 Through these opportunities, students can set themselves up for a successful career in the growing field of Aquaculture or for future studies.

 - Fish Health

 - Fish Physiology

 Aquaculture students have access to our Aquaculture Centre, located right on the Agricultural campus.
 The centre provides students and researchers with well-equipped teaching laboratories, wet and dry labs, an algal production lab and aquatic rearing facilities.

 The global demand for seafood is rising and by 2030, more than half the world’s seafood will be farmed.
 A major in Aquaculture gives you the skills and expertise to tackle this challenge head on with sustainability in mind.
 Your education will give you access to professional and career opportunities such as:

 - aquaculture technician